dudemanppl/MERN-todo-list/README.md

 ## Step 1 Server
 a.
 Create a folder named "server".
 Create a basic Express server listening on port 3000 in your server folder in an "index.js" file.
 b.
-Create two files, named "controller.js" and "router.js".
+Route all requests to the "/api" endpoint through a "router.js" file, then handle your requests in a "controller.js" file.
 Fill out basic functionality for all CRUD routes, sending back a response with the name of each request method.